ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 Flex::LiveReindex.<reindex_method>(:stop_indexing_proc => proc{...})
 {% endhighlight %}

-> The `:stop_indexing_proc` is explicitly required for your production environment, and for very good reasons.
-However when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass `:stop_indexing_proc => nil`.
+> The `:stop_indexing_proc` is explicitly required for your production environment when the index may change during the reindexing.
+However when your app doesn't change the index, or when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass `:stop_indexing_proc => nil`.
 You may also want to set a different `Flex::Configuration.stop_indexing_proc` for different environments.

 ### Tracking Changes